jd-coderepos/stem-ner-60k/readme.md

 | -- | -- | -- | -- | -- | -- |
 | Total | 59,984 | 272,728 | 58,876 | 530,727 | 445,943 |

 #### What this repository contains?

 Aggregated lists of *Process*, *Method*, *Material*, and *Data* entities with respective occurrence counts extracted from 59,984 scholarly publications organized per the 10 STEM domains considered.

+Additionally, the list of Elsevier CC-BY articles used in this study are provided in the `raw-data` directory of the repository.

 #### Contact